About the Panamanian Citizenship

 It is important to clarify that immigrants holding a temporary or provisional residence status, or immigrants with the crisol de razas program, are not eligible to apply for citizenship.

 Furthermore, Panamanian permanent residence does not guarantee a path to obtain Panamanian citizenship.
 If you intend to eventually become a citizen (e.g. hold dual citizenship) and obtain a Panamanian passport, you must verify that the visa granting your permanent residence gives you also the right to apply for citizenship.

 An eligible permanent resident of Panama has three alternatives to become naturalized:

 - To have lived for five (5) years as a PERMANENT RESIDENT

-- To have lived for three years (3) as a PERMANENT RESIDENT, married to a NATIONAL or with PANAMANIAN CHILDREN
+- To have lived for three years (3) as a PERMANENT RESIDENT, married to a PANAMANIAN or having PANAMANIAN CHILDREN with a PANAMANIAN PARENT

 - To have been born in a Latin American country or Spain, and to have fulfilled the same requirements that Panamanians would have to meet to become naturalized in their country of origin.
 This is known as Reciprocity, and allows for a shorter permanent residence time frame required of citizens from these countries:

 - 2 years: Argentina, Ecuador, Spain, Honduras, Mexico, Nicaragua, Peru

 While the process to obtain Panamanian residence usually involves the Immigration Office only, the process to obtain citizenship involves many other entities such as the Ministry of Government and Justice, the Ministry of Public Services, the Electoral Tribunal, the Government Office, and the Presidency.